Digital Citizenship for Families

 -Helen Crompton, Know the ISTE Standards for Teachers: Model Digital Citizenship

 FCPS utilizes the Common Sense Education K-12 curriculum to provide students with knowledge and skills they need to approach their digital participation with empathy, ethics and a sense of individual, social and civic responsibility.
 In addition, teachers embed digital citizenship education daily as students engage with technology for learning and when possible, make connections to curriculum concepts being taught.

 Students at Cunningham Park Elementary will be engaging in Digital Citizenship lessons throughout the school year.
 Each lesson is accompanied by a family tip sheet to help families support and build upon the concepts being learned at school.
 (Translated versions of the family tip sheets are available using the link above)

-Below are titles of the specific stand alone lessons your child will experience this school year.
-Parents can access the lessons by logging into FCPS 24-7 ParentView, clicking the Curriculum tab and then the Digital Citizenship tab.
-Lessons for all grade levels will be during the first quarter of the school year.
+Parents can access the lessons your child will be completing by logging into ParentView, clicking the Curriculum tab and then the Digital Citizenship tab.

 For more information, visit the FCPS Digital Citizenship page.